 Although jojoba oil is a botanical substance, its makeup is so similar to the oil (sebum) your body naturally produces that your skin can’t tell the difference.

 This makes it less likely to build up on your skin and clog your pores, leading to fewer breakouts and less severe acne.

 On a molecular level, jojoba oil is a wax.
 Although it can be absorbed into your skin, its waxy nature allows it to create a soothing seal on the surface.

 Unlike other botanical essential oils, jojoba oil is typically nonirritating.
 Allergic reaction is rare.

-Jojoba oil regulates sebum production because to the sebum that your body produces naturally.
+Jojoba oil regulates sebum production because

 When you put jojoba oil on your skin, your skin is soothed and moisturized.
 This sends a signal to your hair and sweat follicles that your skin doesn’t need additional sebum for hydration.